Trump Visit To Ireland Potentially Postponed

-An Irish government spokesperson announced that President Donald Trump’s visit to Ireland, scheduled for November had been canceled reports the BBC.
+An Irish government spokesperson announced that President Donald Trump’s visit to Ireland scheduled for November had been canceled, reports the BBC.

-The White House has responded, with Sarah Huckabee Sanders saying that Trump will travel to Paris in November, already planned and the White House is still finalizing plans on whether Ireland is included as a stop on that trip, which was originally planned for after his trip to represent the United States at the 100th anniversary of the end of World War One.
+The White House has responded with Sarah Huckabee Sanders saying that Trump will travel to Paris in November as already planned, and the White House is still finalizing plans on whether Ireland is included as a stop on that trip, which was originally planned to represent the United States at the 100th anniversary of the end of World War I.

-A trip to Ireland would include a visit to his golf course in Doonbeg the weekend before the commemorations in Paris, fitting in a meeting with the Irish Taoiseach Leo Varadkar while in Ireland.
+A trip to Ireland would include a visit to his golf course in Doonbeg the weekend before the commemorations in Paris, fitting in a meeting with the Irish Taoiseach Leo Varadkar.

 The White House said that the visit to Ireland was intended to “renew the deep and historic ties between our two nations” and did not confirm that the trip had been canceled just that it is still being finalized, said the Washington Post.

 Vardakar’s office confirmed in a statement that the White House canceled the visit due to scheduling reasons.
-With the trip to Paris to mark such an important event likely taking up a lot of time which may make a side trip to Ireland unlikely.
+The trip to Paris is to mark an important event, likely taking up a lot of time, which may make a side trip to Ireland unlikely.

-An invite to Ireland was extended to Trump by Varadkar when the two met in March for Washington D.C.’s St Patrick’s Day celebration.
-Varadkar’s invite followed on from an offer from the previous Taoiseach, Enda Kenny who invited the President in 2017.
+An invite to Ireland was extended to Trump by Varadkar when the two met in March for Washington, D.C.’s St. Patrick’s Day celebration.
+Varadkar’s invite followed on from an offer from the previous Taoiseach, Enda Kenny, who invited the president in 2017.

 President Trump's visit to Ireland was announced out of the blue and has now been cancelled in the same erratic way.
 We are glad what could potentially have been avery undignified and divisive event is not now going ahead. #trumpinirelandhttps://t.co/9j2XB5aPQb